 #9 Minimalistic life

-After parting with my worldly possessions I have to say I felt liberated, which according to this article is normal for a woman.
-I know there is a ‘minimalist culture’ out there working towards downsizing and being more stress-free and after doing some of that I can say it feels good.
+After parting with my worldly possessions, I have to say I felt liberated, which according to this article, is normal for a woman.
+I know there is a ‘minimalist culture’ out there working towards downsizing and being more stress-free, and after doing some of that, I can say it feels good.
 The fact that my life fits in about 3 suitcases does have that ‘freeing’ feeling.
-I am less stressed on tidying the room or wondering if I should keep this ornament.
-We developed a system from 1 – 10 for things we like and if it reaches 9 or 10 that is when we buy it.
+I am less stressed about tidying the room or wondering if I should keep this ornament.
+We developed a system from 1 – 10 for things we like, and if it reaches 9 or 10, that is when we buy it.
 It is not worth it otherwise.
-If you want to start this process check out Marie Kondo’s book The Life-Changing Magic of Tidying: A simple, effective way to banish clutter forever.
+If you want to start this process, check out Marie Kondo’s book The Life-Changing Magic of Tidying: A simple, effective way to banish clutter forever.

 #10 Space is not an issue

-So far I have enjoyed living in hotels, however, we decided not to move as often since I just moved a whole house in the UK and I am in no need to make the monthly move.
-I really thought I would love the variety and all the options and I do but I prefer to take it slow.
+So far, I have enjoyed living in hotels.
+However, we decided not to move as often since I just moved a whole house in the UK, and I do not need to make the monthly move.
+I really thought I would love the variety and all the options, and I do, but I prefer to take it slow.

 I discovered that what I thought was my dream goal of moving every month is actually kind of a nightmare in reality.
-But loving the hotel living part of this journey and it’s definitely an experience.
+But loving the hotel living part of this journey is definitely an experience.